 Information Name Information Value

-Telnet Service Disabled
+Telnet Service Enable

-Login Authentication List default
+Login Authentication List Default

-Enable Authentication List default
+Enable Authentication List Default

 Session Timeout 10

 Password Retry Count 3

 Silent Time 0

 Current Telnet Sessions Count 0

-Figure 4-13-2 Telnet Information Page Screenshot
+Figure 4-13-2: Telnet Information Page Screenshot

-Object Description Telnet Service Display the current Telnet service Login Authentication List Display the current login authentication list Enable Authentication List Display the current enable authentication list Session Timeout Display the current session timeout Password Retry Count Display the current password retry count Silent Time Display the current silent time Current Telnet Session Count Display the current telnet session count
+Object Description Telnet Service Displays the current Telnet service.
+Login Authentication List Displays the current login authentication list.
+Enable Authentication List Displays the current enable authentication list.
+Session Timeout Displays the current session timeout.
+Password Retry Count Displays the current password retry count.
+Silent Time Displays the current silent time.
+Current Telnet Session Count Displays the current telnet session count.

-• 4.13.1.2 SSH
+4.13.1.2 SSH

-Configure SSH on this Page.
-This Page shows the Port Security status.
+Configure SSH on this page.
+This page shows the Port Security status.
 Port Security is a module with no direct configuration.
-Configuration comes indirectly from other modules - the user modules.
-When a user module has enabled port security on a port, the port is set-up for software-based learning.
+Configuration comes indirectly from other modules -- the user modules.
+When a user module has enabled port security on a port, the port is set up for software-based learning.
 In this mode, frames from unknown MAC addresses are passed on to the port security module, which in turn asks all user modules whether to allow this new MAC address to forward or block it.
 For a MAC address to be set in the forwarding state, all enabled user modules must unanimously agree on allowing the MAC address to forward.
 If only one chooses to block it, it will be blocked until that user module decides otherwise.
-The SSH Settings and Information screens in Figure 4-13-3 & Figure 4-13-4 appear.

-SSH Service Disabled
+SSH Service Disable •

-Login Authentication List default
+Login Authentication List Default

-Enable Authentication List default
+Enable Authentication List Default

 Session Timeout 10 (0-65535) minutes

 Password Retry Count 3 (0-120) minutes

 Silent Time 0 (0-65535) seconds